OpenChemistry/avogadro-ugm2018/tutorials/Scripts.md

-Generators & Workflow Scripts
+Generators & Command Scripts
 =======

-Input Generators and Workflow scripts work similarly - passing JSON to Avogadro to render a form interface and then perform work.
+Input Generators and Command scripts work similarly - passing JSON to Avogadro to render a form interface and then perform work.
 In principal, the scripts can be written in any programming language, although most are currently written in Python.

-This guide will cover the UI aspects of scripts, with separate discussion of generators and workflow operation elsewhere.
+This guide will cover the UI aspects of scripts, with separate discussion of generators and command operation elsewhere.

 ## Script Entry Points

-The script must handle the following command-line arguments:
+The script *must* handle the following command-line arguments:

 * `--debug` Enable extra debugging output.
 Used with other commands.
 It is not required that the script support extra debugging, but it should not crash when this option is passed.
 * `--lang XX` Display the user interface with a specific language or localization.
 It is not required that scripts support localization, but it should not crash when this option is passed.